CyberZHG/mos-6502-restricted-assembler/README.md

 ### STA, STX, STY

 Basically, they are the inverse operation of `LDA`, `LDX`, and `LDY`, respectively.
-You can not use immediate addressing in these operations.
+You can not use immediate addressing in these operations, and you can not use indexed absolute addressing in `LDX` and `LDY`.